uhapppy/gravity-visual/README.md

   * tickness of the ring -define the range in z value in which celestial corpse can be create

   ## camera setting

+  * x,y,z -define the center of the camera
+  * elevation -define the angle at which the camera will look
+  * distance from center -define the distance from the center where the camera willl be
+  * field of view -define the field of view can be change in real time

+  # button explain